There’s a Stack of MacBooks on Sale Right Now Including $405 off the 2021 Pro

 In Gizmodo Australia’s review of the AirPods Max, we praised its stellar sound quality and noise-cancellation, but the headphones’ $900 retail price is simply asking too much.
 While $700 is still a lot, it’s certainly better than the full price.

-You can also pick up a deal for the Apple AirPods (2nd Gen), which is currently on sale for $269, down from $319.
+You can also pick up a deal for the Apple AirPods Pro, which is currently on sale for $318, down from $399.